Skip to content

 Renovation

-In 1998 an on-going discussion about our sanctuary’s acoustics, appearance, and “feel” bore fruit in a project which added carpet, new furniture, a new pulpit platform and backdrop, and new sound system.
+In 1998 an on-going discussion about our sanctuary’s acoustics, appearance, and “feel” bore fruit in a project which added carpet, new furniture, a new pulpit platform and backdrop, and new state-of-the-art sound system.
 The Hilton and Merrifield families were instrumental in planning and then actually doing much of the work which made it all possible.
 Today we worship in an inviting, warm space which continues to glorify God and reinforce the community we feel with each other in Christ.

 Outreach

 With the reduction of financial worries, Valley Covenant was able to focus outward in new ways.
-In 1997 – 1999, new interest in evangelism and outreach grew.
+In 1997–1999, new interest in evangelism and outreach grew.
 In addition to our existing yearly week of housing homeless families, we experimented with Bring a Friend Sundays and with an “absolutely free” car wash, offered to the community as a gift in Jesus’ name.

-Another symbol of our spirit of outreach was the clearing of the woody undergrowth to the west of the church.
+Another symbol of our new spirit of outreach was the clearing of the woody undergrowth to the west of the church.
 Several work days eliminated the natural barrier which hid our building from Bailey Hill Road, showing in a physical way that we are present on this corner to share Christ with our neighbors.

 In the fall of 1999, a partnership with Church of the Servant King generated an on-going conference series entitled “Church and Culture,” which continued for several years.
 Well-known speakers from various disciplines engaged our churches and others from the community in lectures and discussions about the way our faith relates to the world around us.